swampmusic/firebase-oskey-example/README.md

 This is an example project to run a cloud app on Firebase (project oskey-example).
-This repository provides the backend side (Auth, Cloud Firestore, Cloud Functions and Cloud Storage).
+This repository provides the backend side (Auth, Cloud Firestore, Cloud Functions and Cloud Storage) and a fontend web app.

 Emulators and unit tests are available, along with CI/CD to deploy releases online.